hyperledger/bevel/docs/source/operations/corda_networkyaml.md

 * organizations

-Here is the snap shot of the same from the sample network.yaml
+Here is the snapshot from the sample configuration file

 ![](./../_static/NetworkYamlCorda1.png)

+The sections in the sample configuration file are

 `type` defines the platform choice like corda/fabric, here in example its Corda